hugsy/gef/docs/api.md

 `GEF` intends to provide a battery-included, quickly installable and crazy fast debugging environment sitting on top of GDB.

-But it most importantly provides all the primitives required to allows  hackers quickly create their own commands.
-This page intends to summarize how to create in 2 seconds advanced GDB commands using `GEF` as a library.
+But it most importantly provides all the primitives required to allow hackers to quickly create their own commands.
+This page intends to summarize how to create advanced GDB commands in moments using `GEF` as a library.

 _Side note_: [Other projects](https://github.com/pwndbg/pwndbg) accuses `GEF` to
 not be easily hackable for new features.
 This documentation also aims to prove